sad-spirit/pg-builder/docs/walkers.rst

 This class is used internally by :ref:`StatementFactory::createFromAST() <statement-factory-conversion>` to

+- Ensure that the statement contains either only named or only positional parameters;
-- Replace named parameters by positional ones;
+- Replace named parameters by positional ones when not targeting PDO;
 - Infer parameter types from SQL typecasts.
-Type info can later be used by :ref:`converters\\BuilderSupportDecorator <queries>` for converting parameters.
+Type info can later be used by :ref:`converters\\BuilderSupportDecorator <queries-types>` for converting parameters.

 Using named parameters like ``:foo`` instead of standard PostgreSQL's positional ``$1`` has obvious benefits when query is being built: it is far easier to create unique parameter names than to assign successive